Speaker | Time | Text |

 For those listening who are familiar with the Betty and Barney Hill abductions case, it was up in that area that that famous first abduction occurred. | ||

-This was the annual New Hampshire MUFON conference. | ||
+This was the annual New Hampshire Newfound Conference. | ||

-It occurs on a day, on a Sunday, has for the last three years, and this day there were nearly 600 people in the audience. | ||
+It occurs on a day, on a Sunday, has for the last three years. | ||

-he and I at lunch were talking about the fact that the grassroot interest in the phenomena seems to be growing | ||
+There was one of our guests attended, which several people, including John Mess, one of the speakers, he and I at lunch were talking about the fact that the grassroots interest in the phenomena seems to be growing conference to conference. | ||

 The general audience is getting larger. | ||

-and I'll talk a little bit about what he had to say about Mars in a second, | ||
+And today, the people who did speak were John Mack and Richard Hoagland, and I'll talk a little bit about what he had to say about Mars in a second. | ||

-myself, Colin Andrews and Klopfer, both, and David Jacobs. | ||
+Myself, Colin Andrews, Unclapper Bolt, and David Jacobs. | ||

 Most of these people you've had on the program in the last couple of months. | ||

-But I will start with a recap of what I think were some very important points that Dr. Maas made to set the day off in what everyone agreed was the focus of the conference and will continue to be probably the focus of Much of our work in the coming years, and Dr. Maas put it in those ways, other realities, glimpses of other realities is where we are headed with all of this phenomenon because it is not just simply the extraterrestrial biological entity that we're dealing with. | ||
+But I will start with a recap of what I think were some very important points that Dr. Math made to set the day off in what everyone agreed was the focus of the conference and will continue to be probably the focus of much of our work in the coming years. | ||

-There appears to be other dimensional aspects to it. | ||
+There appears to be other dimensional aspects of it. | ||

-And in that context, he said that he's now studied 76 UFO abduction cases And has found an interesting evolution that he has been surprised in terms of the nature and complexity of the evolution of abductees themselves if they hang in there with him as a psychiatrist. | ||
+And in that context, he said that he's now studied 76 UFO abduction cases and has found an interesting evolution that he has been surprised in terms of the nature and complexity of the evolution of abductees themselves if they hang in there with him as a psychiatrist, | ||

-He's a psychologist at Harvard and working with hypnosis and has seen them go through terrific fear, terrific anger. | ||
+that's his background at Power Center, and working with hypnosis and has seen them go through terrific fear, terrific anger. | ||

-by some kind of a physical entity or being or taken against their will or all kinds of physical violations that manifest in terrible trauma. | ||
+Many people feel like that they have been raped by some kind of a physical entity or being or taken against their will or all kinds of physical violations that manifest in terrible trauma. | ||

-As he said, he has never in his years as a psychiatrist seen the kind of trauma that he has seen when he has worked with the abductees in hypnosis. | ||
+And he said he has never in his years as a psychiatrist seen the kind of trauma that he has seen when he has worked With the abductees in hypnosis. | ||

-And yet, he said that in many cases now, If they hang in there and they continue to work together, they seem to come to a point, some kind of a breakthrough, and they pass the fear, they pass the trauma, they end up with a new sense that the abduction experience is concerned with the evolution of their spiritual life in some way. | ||
+And yet, he said that in many cases now, if they hang in there and they continue to work together, they seem to come to a point, some kind of a breakthrough. | ||

 And in that context, he has found, and this has shocked him as a psychiatrist, he said it was very difficult for him in the beginning when these episodes began coming out. | ||

-is being taken back to their birth trying to find out where these experiences begin | ||
+And that would be an abductee who, under hypnosis, trying to deal with the abduction experience, is being taken back to their birth, trying to find out where these experiences begin, and is suddenly, apparently, in another life. | ||

-And in another life the same beings or beings that look like the ones that were involved | ||
+And in another life, the same beings or beings that look like the ones that were involved in the abduction in this life are in what appears to be another life. | ||

-not as he said know what he was getting into and has been finding his own curiosity provoked | ||
+And so Dr. Mack himself, a professor of psychiatry at Harvard University, who four years ago did not, as he said, know what he was getting into and has been finding his own curiosity provoked to the point he has studied and worked with 76 people, | ||

-are in these other lives too, that there's some connection between the alien beings and | ||
+is now finding that the whole idea of reincarnating cycles, life to life, is becoming part of his research and that the same alien beings are in these other lives too, that there's some connection between the alien beings and a particular abductee's current life. | ||

-That's something we don't know yet, but Ken Ring's work certainly suggests that there are parallels between what happens to a duckie and what happens at the moment of death. | ||
+That's something we don't know yet, but Ken Ring's work certainly suggests that there are parallels between what happens to abductees and what happens at the moment of death. | ||

 Boy, that is really fascinating, Linda. | ||